 In Make a Pair cards are revealed and hidden in sequence, and you have to remember if a card matches what was turned over x number of turns ago depending on what level you play.
 At Level One, remembering the last card is easy.

 At Level 5, where you have to continuously remember the card turned over five turns ago is pretty damn hard.
 Plus, it’s not every five cards but every card five turns ago, so it’s really like a mental juggling program.

 In Quick Match you just have to choose whether objects are the same color, same shape or both.
 It’s pretty easy at first but become harder as you have less time and the choices get more complicated.

 So while these aren’t the coolest games around, they’re not bad time-wasters while waiting for someone.

-The redesigned Jitterbug Plus (and its successor the "5") is lighter and thinner but is still easy to use.
+The redesigned Jitterbug Plus (and its successors: the "5" and the Flip) are lighter and thinner but still easy to use.
 In addition, when you purchase the red version of this phone you help support the Go Red for Women heart health campaign.

 It is available at big box retailers like Best Buy and Walmart.
 You can find used ones on site like eBay, and new ones direct from GreatCall.

 Tell us about your experience with this Alcatel phone!